signalfx/signalfx-agent/docs/quick-install.md

 ### Step 2.
 Confirm your Installation

-To confirm the SignalFx Smart Agent installation is functional on either platform, enter:
+To confirm that your Smart Agent is functional, enter:

 ```sh
 sudo signalfx-agent status
 ```

-The response you will see is similar to the one below:
+The return should be similar to the following example:

 ```sh
 SignalFx Agent version:           4.7.6